atomcult/lxd-primer/README.md

  ...
 ```

-By slightly modifying this, we can have an alias that logs us in as the user we created in cloud-init:
+By slightly modifying this, we can have an alias that logs us in as a non-root user:
 ```
 lxc alias add sh "exec @ARGS@ -- su -l <username>"
 ```